aaron-meyers/wanikani-mnemonics/notes.md

    - Opens iCloud images with search on {primary}.{r|k|v} -- may find duplicates across/within levels (this may not be a bad thing)

 ## Desired flow using user notes
-1. Meaning/reading notes with image links - select link and 'Open Link'
+- Meaning/reading notes with image links - select link and 'Open Link' (format 'image {url}')
+- Or select link and share to shortcut to search iCloud
+  1. Extract subjectId from link
+  2. Search Files for 'mnemonic-{subjectId}'
+- Prepend 'Primary ' to identify preferred image
+- Delete unneeded image link notes